The following section describes policies and procedures that the UMF community will follow in academic areas.

-Course Equivalents and Substitutions
+Equivalents and Substitutions For Courses

 The chairperson of the department which houses the course may grant equivalents for certain required courses for students of demonstrated proficiency and may permit the substitution of approved equivalents.
 A copy of the completed Course Substitution/Equivalency Authorization form will be placed in the student's permanent file in the Registrar's Office.